maiaiia/uni-lecture-notes/Sem II/OS/Pipes.md

 ```

 >[!Important] Always close unused ends of the pipe ASAP
 >- When trying to read from an empty pipe / write to a full pipe, the corresponding function waits.
-If the pipes are not handled correctly, this behaviour may result in a deadlock
+If the pipes are not handled correctly, this behaviour may result in a deadlock.
+For instance, when calling write on a full pipe, the function waits for some free space or until there is no process that can read from said pipe.
 >- A pipe disappears automatically (it's destroyed by the OS) only after all its ends are closed.

 ![[Inter Process Communication 2025-03-27 09.01.30.excalidraw]]

-As an example, write when the pipe is full waits for some space or until there is no process that can read from the pipe.

 ### Example - Eeny Meeny Miny Moe